nitsaurabhjain/git/README.md

 ### VCS
 Version control System is an utility used to manage multiple versions of our files/programs.
 It also have many other features like below.
-1. Make us aware from the merge conflict and solve it also.
+1. Multiple developer can work simulteniously
-1. It allows us to merge the code when more then 1 team member is working on a project.
+1. provides the utility to solve conflict. it may come when more then one member work simulteniously.
-1. Create a document.
 1. We can create a document for project
+1. Compare diff version of files or program

 ### GIT Specific
 ```
-working directory (all files)---- Staging Area  (tracking files)-------Repository (committed files)
+working area (all files)---- Staging Area  (tracking files)-------Repository (committed files)
 ```
+[Interview Q/A][Q/A]
 [downlod git from here][Downlod GIT] , install and do the below config

 ### Initial Configuration